Can you inherit a housing association tenancy?

 Other relatives can only inherit the tenancy if the tenancy agreement allows this.

-Fixed-term tenancy for less than two years
+Fixed term tenancy for less than 2 years

-Fixed-term tenancy of two years or more
+Fixed term tenancy of 2 years or more

-Succession rights for a pre-1989 secure tenancy
+Succession rights for a pre 1989 secure tenancy

 The rules for who can inherit a secure housing association tenancy are the same as the rules for a secure council tenancy.